citation-file-format/cffconvert/README.dev.md

 prospector

 # recursively check import style for the cffconvert module only
-isort --check-only cffconvert
+isort --check-only src/cffconvert

 # recursively check import style for the cffconvert module only and show
 # any proposed changes as a diff
-isort --check-only --diff cffconvert
+isort --check-only --diff src/cffconvert

 # recursively fix import style for the cffconvert module only
 isort src/cffconvert